Two iPhones or the privacy of billions: Why Apple vs. the FBI matters

 No such split exists in the broader technology industry.
 Tech companies and privacy advocates who are often at odds on most topics remain united in their opposition of the FBI’s efforts.

 But the tech industry does face shifting social and political dynamics that have put it on the back foot.
-A Pew Research Center survey from June 2019 found that the percentage of both Republican and Democratic supporters who see tech as having a positive impact has dropped sharply in recent years, and a survey by Axios and SurveyMonkey found growing support for tech companies to face greater regulation.
+A Pew Research Center survey from June 2019 found that the percentage of both Republican and Democratic supporters who see tech as having a positive impact has dropped sharply in recent years, and a survey by Axios and SurveyMonkey found growing support for greater regulation of tech companies.
 Democratic presidential candidates now include tech policy ideas as part of their platforms.

 The FBI has likewise been grilled on its own credibility.
 An inspector general report from 2018 said that the FBI headed to court against Apple in the San Bernardino dispute without first exhausting its technical options.
 And the FBI acknowledged to The Washington Post that it had repeatedly inflated the number of devices it couldn’t access.